Madrid extends lockdown but not enough for govt

 Governments are fighting back with tougher restrictions.
 Russia’s capital has ordered vulnerable residents to stay at home and France has forced restaurants, bars and other venues in major cities to shorten their hours or close entirely in a move that has sparked widespread frustration.

 “I am angry because there was no consultation,” said Michele Rubirola, mayor of the southern city of Marseille, which is bearing the brunt of the new outbreak and the new restrictions.
-Meanwhile, two million Covid-19 fatalities are “very likely” without relentless global action to combat the disease, the World Health Organisation said on Friday.
+“Why turn the screws when our numbers have been improving for a few days now?” she asked.

-As the one million death toll looms in a pandemic that has surged around the planet, the WHO said the prospect of another million deaths was not unimaginable, if countries and individuals do not come together to tackle the crisis.
+The story of surges and countermeasures was not limited to Europe -- Israel once again ratcheting up its lockdown on Friday by stopping people from taking flights out of the country.

-“One million is a terrible number and we need to reflect on that before we start considering a second million,” the WHO’s emergencies director Michael Ryan told a virtual news conference, when asked if it was unthinkable that two million people could die in the pandemic.
+Worldwide deaths are nearing one million and more than 31 million cases have been detected since the coronavirus first emerged in the Chinese city of Wuhan late last year.As well as the human toll, the year’s sporting and entertainment calendars have been trashed -- the Rio carnival in Brazil being the biggest casuality this week with organisers postponing the festival for the first time since 1912.